tensorflow/tfx/docs/guide/examplegen.md

     tf.Example.features.feature.
 *   If it generates tf.SequenceExample, then a "feature" means an entry in tf.SequenceExample.context.feature.
-*   Only bytes_list and int64_list features are supported.
+*   Only int64 and bytes features are supported.

+In the following cases, ExampleGen throws runtime errors:
+*   Specified feature name does not exist in the example.
+*   Empty feature: `tf.train.Feature()`.
+*   Non supported feature types, e.g., float features.

 To output the train/eval split based on a feature in the examples, set the `output_config` for ExampleGen component.
 For example: